Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Conclusion

 \section{Conclusion}

-In this work, we introduced \textsc{Plan2Evolve}, a self-evolving framework that leverages LLM-generated planning domains as scalable sources of verified supervision.
-By treating domains as data engines, \textsc{Plan2Evolve} automatically constructs diverse, long-horizon problem–plan pairs that surpass the base model’s intrinsic planning ability without human curation.
-Through self-symbolic–language alignment CoT, it bridges formal symbolic structures with natural-language reasoning, internalizing search behavior and planning skills.
-Empirically, models fine-tuned with \textsc{Plan2Evolve} achieve large gains in planning success, generalization, and token efficiency.
-We further show that symbolic–language alignment is crucial for training LLMs to plan, and that \textsc{Plan2Evolve} is effective both in self-evolving and teacher–student training.
-Future work will scale \textsc{Plan2Evolve} to broader applications, incorporate multi-modal inputs, and develop methods that jointly enhance symbolic-language alignment quality and planning capability, enabling autonomous improvement of reasoning LLMs for adaptive robotic planning and complex decision-making.
+In this work, we introduce \textsc{Self-CriTeach}, a self-teaching and self-critiquing framework that leverages LLM-generated planning domains as scalable sources of verified supervision and structured reward signals.
+By treating planning domains as data engines, \textsc{Self-CriTeach} automatically constructs diverse long-horizon task plans that surpass the base model’s intrinsic planning ability without human curation.
+Through symbolic-to-CoT transformation, the framework bridges formal symbolic structures with natural-language reasoning, enabling models to internalize search behavior and planning skills.
+RL post-training with the planning domain as rewards further refines planning under structured constraints.
+Empirically, \textsc{Self-CriTeach} yields substantial gains in planning success, generalization, and token efficiency, while maintaining robustness to imperfect logical states during real-robot execution.
+These results demonstrate its practical applicability to realistic robotic systems and point toward a new paradigm for LLM post-training, contributing to the development of foundation models with stronger long-horizon planning capabilities.